Skeleton of Teen Girl Yields Central America's Oldest Cancer Case

 Smith-Guzmán, a bioarchaeologist, was looking for marks of health problems on the girl's remains.
 She identified the signs of cancer in the right upper arm, and computed tomography (CT) scans confirmed that there were indeed lesions inside the bone.

 In their new paper, published online May 26 in the International Journal of Paleopathology, Smith-Guzmán and her colleagues concluded that the most likely explanation is osteosarcoma, the most common form of malignant bone tumor in children.
-But without soft tissues to make a diagnosis like a doctor would today, they couldn't rule out of the possibility of other types of cancer, like Ewing sarcoma (a type of tumor that forms in bone or soft tissue).
+But without soft tissues to make a diagnosis as a doctor would today, they couldn't rule out the possibility of other types of cancer, like Ewing sarcoma (a type of tumor that forms in bone or soft tissue).

 In recent decades, bioarchaeologists have documented cancer cases from ancient skeletons across the world.
 (They've even found a case of osteosarcoma in a human ancestor's toe bone, nearly 2 million years old, in South Africa.)
 But there haven't been many examples from the region around Witch Hill.

-"As far as we know, this is the first case of cancer in ancient human remains reported from Central America," Smith-Guzmán said, adding that what makes this find even more rare is that it's a case of adolescent cancer.
-"Most of the published cases of these cancers in the past were from adults—probably due to the poor preservation of non-adult skeletal remains."
+"As far as we know, this is the first case of cancer in ancient human remains reported from Central America," Smith-Guzmán said, adding that what makes this find even rarer is that it's a case of adolescent cancer.
+"Most of the published cases of these cancers in the past were from adults — probably due to the poor preservation of non-adult skeletal remains," she added.

 The girl probably would have experienced pain as the tumor grew and caused her upper arm to swell in size.
 Based on the practices of today's indigenous Ngäbe people, the researchers also think it's likely that the girl would have been brought to a shaman for treatment.